esl/MongooseIM/README.md

 2. Compiling on UNIX-like systems.

-    To compile ejabberd, go to the main repo directory `$REPO` and execute the command (`$` stands for the shell prompt):
+    To compile MongooseIM, go to the main repo directory `$REPO` and execute the command (`$` stands for the shell prompt):

         $ make